Rahul Ranjan

 Education/Academic qualification

-Political Anthropology, Doctor of Philosophy (PhD), School of Advanced Study
+Political Anthropology, Doctor of Philosophy (PhD), University of London

 External positions